 You can take a guided tour or use a self-guided audio guide to explore the ship.
 However, it’s currently being restored and not looking its best.

 Heading away from the South Bank on Cathedral Street, and passing the towering spire of Southwark Cathedral, you’ll arrive at Borough Market.
-One of the best markets in London, it is an epicurean delight.
+Our favourite market in London, it is an epicurean delight.

 Dating back to the 12th century, the food market showcases a mix of local British produce and international flavours.
 Find artisanal breads, fragrant cheeses, strange ales, and decadent sweets.